 *Only one type of material can be added to a machine at one time, dies will only cut through multiple layers of the same material.

-Wafer Thin dies are more intricate than Steel Rule dies, and can only cut through paper and card.
-You may be able to cut through fabric and other thicker materials, but this would may affect the life of the die, which is designed for papercraft projects.
+Wafer-Thin dies are more intricate than Steel Rule dies and can only cut through paper and card.
+You may be able to cut through fabric and other thin materials, but this would might affect the life of the die, which is designed for papercraft projects.
 These dies are usually very intricate and are small metal shapes that have a flat side and a raised side.
 They are perfect for creating very detailed designs and work well on cardmaking, scrapbooking and other intricate papercraft projects.

 Die-cutting machines can be used differently by each crafter, it depends on your style and preferred techniques!
 There is a common misconception that die-cutting machines are only for makers who enjoy papercrafting, when actually Steel Rule Dies can be used for multiple making projects!
 Die-cutting is perfect for makers who are looking to do projects including papercrafting, scrapbooking, cardmaking, home décor projects, sewing, softcrafts, upcycling, gift making and quilting.
 The range of materials that can be cut with die-cutting machines allows for crafters to be really creative with how they use the machines.

-The majority of die-cutting machines come with what you need, some come with a selection of dies and some don’t.
+The majority of die-cutting machines come with what you need.
+Some come with a selection of dies and some don’t.
 For manual machines, the basics include the machine, a platform and two cutting pads.
-The platform is to be used with the Wafer Thin dies, but doesn’t need to be used with Bigz dies, as they are already wide enough to fit through the machines.
-The cutting pads are what create the sandwich, think of them as the two pieces of bread, either side of the die, platform and material (excluding platform for Steel Rule dies).
+The platform is to be used with the Wafer Thin dies, but doesn’t need to be used with Steel Rule dies, as they are already thick enough to fit through the machines.
+The cutting pads are what create the sandwich, think of them as the two pieces of bread, either side of the die, platform (only used with Wafer-Thin dies) and material.
 This is all you need for standard die-cutting, there other accessories available to help that can be added on, like precision base plates.

-Yes, embossing is something you can easily do with die-cutting machines.
-All that is needed is an embossing folder instead of a die.
+Embossing is a way of adding a texture to your material - it usually works best using cards and papers.
+Embossing is something you can easily do with die-cutting machines, you simply use an embossing folder instead of a die.
 The material that you want to emboss should sit within the embossing folder, which is added into the ‘sandwich’ and passed through the machine.